Definition for word names.

 Syn: To denominate; style; term; call; mention; specify;

-We found definition for word you search from dictionaries , wikipedia mentions for your quest
+We found definition for names you search from dictionaries , wikipedia mentions for names.

 - yam is the common